yusufozturk/panther/docs/gitbook/policies/scanning/README.md

 ![](../../.gitbook/assets/add-new-account-4.png)

-Back in the UI, click `Next`, and then `Save Source` to complete this setup:
+Back in the UI, click `Next`, then `Save Source` to complete this setup:

 ![](../../.gitbook/assets/add-new-account-5.png)